grand-mother/grand-ccin2p3/README.md

 **Note:**

-If you modify this files, **you must restart VS Code** for the changes to be taken into account.
+If you modify this files and the changes are not taken into account, **you must restart VS Code**.

 ### How to get this setup